leanswift/leanswift.github.io/webapps/accounts-receivable/src/pages/ar-user-manual-8.0.0.md

 ### Main Menu

 The main menu appears on the left side of the screen, and the menu button is in the top left corner of the screen.
-The menu itself is stickied to the left side and will display without icons, or icons with labels.
+The menu itself is stickied to the left side and will display icons with labels.
 You can cycle through either display option by clicking the menu button.

 <kbd><img src="../images/menu.png" width="150" alt="App Menu"></kbd>